Valliebby/React_Portfolio/README.md

 Install dependencies: npm install

-Configuration
-Open the src/data/data.js file and update the information according to your details.
+Run the development server: npm start

+The portfolio website will be accessible at http://localhost:3000.

 Running the Development Server
 Run the following command to start the development server:

-The portfolio website will be accessible at http://localhost:3000.

 Link: https://valliebby.github.io/React_Portfolio/